More than 15 million tourists visit Budapest every year, and most of them want to experience a Thermal Bath in the City of Spas.

 That’s why mixed groups who wanted to take a dip together would prefer Szechenyi Baths.

-However, in 2013, Gellert also became a mixed thermal bath, and all-gender access now stops being a deciding factor.
+However, in 2013, Gellert also became a mixed thermal bath, and all-gender access has stopped being a deciding factor.

 However, the toilets, shower rooms, and public changing areas continue to be gender-specific.